speechly/ui-components/browser-ui/README.md

 Ready made Speechly UI components to build a reactive voice interface to a web app.

+> 🚧 This project is no longer actively maintained and is looking for a maintainer.
+If you're interested, get in touch https://www.speechly.com/contact

 ### Documentation

 - [Getting started with Speechly](https://docs.speechly.com/basics/getting-started)